leblancjs/ecovo-dev-tools/README.md

 It's not easy when you want to run all these little micro-services locally.
 To make things easier, use `dev-tools`.
 Nothing fancy.
 Just a `docker-compose` configuration and some other stuff to run it all.

+## Prerequisites
+In order for any of this to work, you need to have `Docker` installed, have it running, and be logged in to `Docker Hub` using the Ecovo account credentials which can be found on `Google Drive`.

 ## Run
 ### Everything
 Enter the following command in your terminal: